hubzero/hubzero-cms/README.md

 with sample data.
 This may be manually added to the database or with muse.

 Login to the administrator area.
 Go to "Extensions > Extensions Manager".
 Click the sub-menu item "Discover".
 From that page, click "Discover" in the toolbar.
-If you see "Dr Who" show up in the resulting list, click the checkbox next to it and click the "Install" button.
+If you see "Partners" show up in the resulting list, click the checkbox next to it and click the "Install" button.
-Either SSH into the virtual machine, navigate to the com_partners folder
+Either SSH into the virtual machine, navigate to the com_partners folder and run the script: mysql -u root -p example < install.sql

 Muse
 ============